cbeck88/visit_struct/README.md

 would like to be able to easily serialize and deserialize, print them in debugging info, and so on.
 Usually, the programmer has to write a bunch of boilerplate for each one of these, listing the struct members over and over again.

+(This is only the most obvious use of structure visitors.)

 Naively one would like to be able to write something like: